Export Control

 - Debarred List - Entities and individuals prohibited from participating directly or indirectly in the export of defense articles, including technical data and defense services.

 - Foreign Sanctions Evaders List - Foreign individuals and entities determined to have violated, attempted to violate, conspired to violate, or caused a violation of U.S. sanctions programs, as well as foreign persons who have facilitated deceptive transactions for or on behalf of persons subject to U.S. Sanctions.
+Transactions by U.S. persons or within the United States involving Foreign Sanctions Evaders are prohibited.

 - Sectoral Sanctions Identifications (SSI) List - Individuals operating in sectors of the Russian economy with whom U.S. persons are prohibited from transacting in, providing financing for, or dealing in debt with a maturity of longer than 90 days.